Hello — I’m Anny

 Feel free to follow my work on Instagram: @annychenart or to reach out via email.

-Scroll down for my artist statement and CV︎︎︎
+Scroll down for my artist statement︎︎︎

 Artist Statement